ptitSeb/box86/USAGE.md

 #### BOX86_LOG
 Controls the Verbosity level of the logs
  * 0
- * NONE : No message (except some fatal error)
+ * NONE : Current default.
+No message (except some fatal error)
  * 1
- * INFO : Current default.
-Show some log
+ * INFO : Show some minimum log (like librairies not found)
  * 2
  * DEBUG : Details a lot of stuff (like relocations or function called)
  * 3